jplusplus/check/method.en.md

 ## Standard formats for file based data

 _what?_<br/>
-File based data should use one of our standard formats for data.
+File based data SHOULD use one of our standard formats for data.

 _why?_<br>
 Coherent file formats reduces the risk of conversion errors and truncations.